5 min read · June 5, 2026

 • Pricing: Custom; free Recruiting GPT email generator.

-• Best for: Teams sourcing passive talent at scale.
-Skip if: you want a full ATS.
+• Skip if: you want a full ATS.

 SeekOut searches over a billion profiles, including GitHub, patents, and academic work, which makes it strong for hard-to-find technical roles, and it has solid diversity-sourcing tools.